Articles | August 8, 2019

 The best practices in IT nearshoring

 Digital transformation?
 Yes, we are all in the same boat when it comes to dealing with the fast pace of changes with the threat of dropping out of the market if we fail, or executing the vision to revolutionize it.
-No matter if you are a small or big company, the expertise of an external IT partner may help you to achieve your goals.
+No matter if you are a small or big company, the expertise of an external development team may help you to achieve your goals.
 We’ve learnt a lot over the last 14 years assisting companies from 20 countries in the implementation of different IT projects.
-This is why we would like to share the knowledge we have gathered regarding the best practices in IT nearshoring with those who have little or no experience in that area.
-In the article we present recommended practices concerning each stage of collaboration with an external IT partner.
+This is why we want to share the knowledge we have gathered regarding the best practices in IT nearshoring with those who have little or no experience in that area.
+In the article we present recommended practices with many companies concerning each stage of collaboration with an external nearshoring partner.

 When to outsource IT services?

-First things first.
-There are multiple reasons and situations in which it is worth considering collaboration with an IT outsourcing partner.
+There are multiple reasons and situations in which it is worth considering collaboration with IT outsourcing companies.

 - Need for extra development power – you don’t have the necessary IT resources to implement the project.